 You’re here for a baseball game, so let’s make the most of it.
 Some tips:

-● If you’re going to a weeknight game, keep in mind that people will be leaving work around the time you’re headed to Uptown.
-Give yourself plenty of time to get to the stadium and consult this map of parking lots near the stadium.
-Or avoid traffic altogether and take the LYNX Blue Line light rail – the 3rd Street/Convention Center Station is just four blocks from the ballpark.
+● Give yourself plenty of time to get to the stadium and consult this map for directions to the stadium.
+Or avoid traffic altogether and take the LYNX Blue Line light rail – the 3rd Street/Convention Center Station is just four blocks from the field.

 ● Take a lap.
-BB&T Ballpark has a wide variety of food and drink offerings sprinkled around the stadium, so explore.
+Truist Field has a wide variety of food and drink offerings sprinkled around the stadium, so explore.
 That cart a few sections over might have the local craft beer you’ve been looking for.
 Or head to the area behind centerfield for kid-friendly games and activities.
-You might even run into Homer the Dragon!
+You might even run into beloved mascot Homer the Dragon!

 ● Prepare for battle at the Armor Shoppe, where you can stock up Knights hats, jerseys, shirts and more.

 ● Keep your eyes on the dragon in centerfield if the Knights hit a home run.
-Trust me.
+Trust us.

 What to do